Excellence Award in Fluid Separations

 - Members of a national or regional member association of EFCE

-- Two letters of recommendation (no more than two pages each) from two independent referees from different institutions, outlining the key contribution to crystallization research and/or practice and stating clearly why the contribution is considered to be truly outstanding and thus deserving the Award of Excellence.
+- Two letters of recommendation in English (no more than two pages each), from two independent referees, as well as one letter of recommendation in English from the nominator (no more than two pages), outlining the key contribution to Fluid Separations and stating clearly why the contribution is considered to be truly outstanding and thus deserving the Excellence Award.

-A copy of the thesis as published is to be made available upon request and this will be returned after evaluation.
+- Upon request, a copy of the thesis as published (this will be returned after the evaluation is completed).